pranavkadam/HackerRankProblems/README.md

 # HackerRankProblems
-The following are some problems I solved on Hackerrank.
+The following are some problems I solved on Hackerrank (among others).